Prasath-B8506/sql-learning-journey/README.md

 ### Topics Practiced

-- Subqueries
+- What is a Subquery?
 - Inner Query and Outer Query
 - Subqueries with AVG()
 - Subqueries with MAX()
 - Subqueries with MIN()
+- Comparing values using Subqueries
 - IN with Subqueries
 - NOT IN with Subqueries
 - Subqueries inside FROM
-- Temporary result sets
+- Using a Subquery as a temporary result table

 ### Practice